 Numerous examples of alternative education are to be found in the history of pedagogy in Switzerland, Germany and Italy.
 Toepffer, Wyneken, von Humboldt have experienced these forms in the 19th century, as well as Piaget, Walser, Montessori in the 20th century.

-In the US, educators such as Dewey, Freire, Giroux, Hooks, McLaren, often engaged in public life, developed a form of pedagogy associating classical and popular knowledge with civil everyday life.
+In the US and South America, educators such as Dewey, Freire, Giroux, Hooks, McLaren, often engaged in public life, developed a form of pedagogy associating classical and popular knowledge with civil everyday life.

-Critical pedagogy affiliates to the critical theory of the Frankfurt School and to the Cultural Studies, whose influence is evident in the emancipatory works of numerous critical educators such as Paulo Freire, Henry Giroux and Stuart Hall.
+Critical pedagogy affiliates to the critical theory of the Frankfurt School and the Cultural Studies of the Birmingham Scool (CCCS), whose influence is evident in the emancipatory works of numerous critical educators such as Paulo Freire, Henry Giroux and Stuart Hall.
 It focuses on the development of critical consciousness, which enables learners to recognize connections between their individual problems and experiences and the social contexts in which they are embedded.

 Critical pedagogy is described by Henry Giroux as an “educational movement, guided by passion and principle, to help students develop consciousness of freedom, recognize authoritarian tendencies, and connect knowledge to power and the ability to take constructive action.”

-Such demanding and precise educational programs aim at building other contexts and standards for the art practices.
+Such demanding and precise educational programs aim at building other contexts and tools for the art practices.

 a feminist pedagogy